drforr/Perl-Mogrify/README.md

     this option in your `.perlcriticrc` file.
 See the ["POLICY THEMES"](#policy-themes) section for more information about themes.

     **-include** is a reference to a list of string `@PATTERNS`.
-Enforcer modules that match at least one `m/$PATTERN/ixms` will always be loaded, irrespective of all other settings.
+Transformer modules that match at least one `m/$PATTERN/ixms` will always be loaded, irrespective of all other settings.
 For example:

         my $critic = Perl::Mogrify->new(-include => ['layout'] -severity => 4);

-    This would cause Perl::Mogrify to apply all the `CodeLayout::*` Enforcer modules even though they have a severity level that is less than 4.
+    This would cause Perl::Mogrify to apply all the `CodeLayout::*` Transformer modules even though they have a severity level that is less than 4.
 You can set the default value for this option in your `.perlcriticrc` file.
 You can also use `-include` in conjunction with the `-exclude` option.
-Note that `-exclude` takes precedence over `-include` when a Enforcer matches both patterns.
+Note that `-exclude` takes precedence over `-include` when a Transformer matches both patterns.

     **-exclude** is a reference to a list of string `@PATTERNS`.
-Enforcer modules that match at least one `m/$PATTERN/ixms` will not be loaded, irrespective of all other settings.
+Transformer modules that match at least one `m/$PATTERN/ixms` will not be loaded, irrespective of all other settings.
 For example:

         my $critic = Perl::Mogrify->new(-exclude => ['strict'] -severity => 1);

-    This would cause Perl::Mogrify to not apply the `RequireUseStrict` and `ProhibitNoStrict` Enforcer modules even though they have a severity level that is greater than 1.
+    This would cause Perl::Mogrify to not apply the `RequireUseStrict` and `ProhibitNoStrict` Transformer modules even though they have a severity level that is greater than 1.
 You can set the default value for this option in your `.perlcriticrc` file.
 You can also use `-exclude` in conjunction with the `-include` option.
-Note that `-exclude` takes precedence over `-include` when a Enforcer matches both patterns.
+Note that `-exclude` takes precedence over `-include` when a Transformer matches both patterns.

     **-single-policy** is a string `PATTERN`.
 Only one policy that matches `m/$PATTERN/ixms` will be used.
 Policies that do not match will be excluded.